MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/troubleshoot-sql-queries.md

 # Troubleshoot SQL queries

-While developing flows that run queries on databases, you may encounter errors caused by the deployed database actions.
+While developing desktop flows, you may encounter errors caused by deployed database actions that run queries on databases.
 If you can't identify the source of the issue through the displayed error messages, perform the following troubleshooting steps:

 1. Replace any single quote (**'**) characters with double quotes (**"**) or the other way around.